TanukiMCP/tellurideskihotels.com/src/content/blog/telluride-bachelor-bachelorette-party.md

 Successful bachelor and bachelorette parties require advance planning to secure accommodations, coordinate schedules, and book activities before they sell out.
 A typical planning timeline spans 3-6 months, with critical decisions made early and final details confirmed closer to the event.
 Understanding this timeline helps party planners stay organized and avoid last-minute scrambling that increases costs and reduces options.

 Six months before the party, establish the guest list, choose dates, and set a budget.
 Guest list size determines accommodation needs and affects per-person costs significantly.
-Dates should consider the guest of honor's schedule, wedding timeline, and seasonal factors affecting Telluride (snow conditions, crowds, pricing).
+Dates should consider the guest of honor's schedule, wedding timeline, and [seasonal factors affecting Telluride](/blog/planning-tips/best-time-visit-telluride) (snow conditions, crowds, pricing).
 Budget discussions should happen early to ensure everyone can participate, with clear communication about expected costs preventing conflicts later.

 Four months before the party, book accommodations and major activities.
-Telluride's popularity means prime properties book early, especially for group sizes requiring multiple rooms or large vacation rentals.
+Telluride's popularity—especially during peak ski season from late December through March—means prime properties book early, especially for group sizes requiring multiple rooms or large vacation rentals.
 Booking accommodations early secures better rates (10-20% discounts for 60+ day advance bookings) and ensures availability for desired properties.
-Major activities like private lessons, group tours, or special experiences should also be reserved early, as these often have limited capacity.
+Major activities like private ski lessons through [Telluride Ski Resort](https://www.telluride.com/ski-and-snowboard/lessons), group snowcat tours, or spa days should also be reserved early, as these often have limited capacity.

 Two months before the party, finalize activity schedules, make restaurant reservations, and coordinate transportation.
 Detailed itineraries help groups stay organized while allowing flexibility for spontaneous fun.
 Restaurant reservations become essential for group dining, especially at popular Telluride restaurants that book weeks in advance.
 Transportation coordination (car rentals, shuttles) should be finalized, with one person designated to handle logistics.